 It should be noted that principals have greater impact on student achievement in the most challenging schools - specifically, high-poverty and high-minority schools as well as low-performing schools - than principals in less challenging schools.
-For example, a study by the CALDER Center found that the impact of principals, as measured by change or value-added scores, was nearly twice as large in high-poverty schools as in schools with less poverty (Branch, Hanushek and Rivkin 2012).
+For example, a study by the National Center for Analysis of Longitudinal data in Education Research (CALDER) found that the impact of principals, as measured by change or value-added scores, was nearly twice as large in high-poverty schools as in schools with less poverty (Branch, Hanushek and Rivkin 2012).
 Using value-added scores, the same study found that having a highly effective principal increased students' achievement from the 50th percentile the 58th percentiles in just one year.
 The authors note that this effect is commensurate to the effect of reducing class size by five students.
 The Wallace Foundation (2012) has calculated that principals account for about a quarter of the student achievement in a school.
 According to statistical analyses, effective principals also reduce absences and increase graduation rates significantly more in comparison to less effective principals (Branch et al., 2012).